srvk/DiViMe/docs/source/usage.md

 ### How to run an Evaluation

 If you have some annotations that you have made, you probably want to know how well our tools did - how close they were to your hard-earned human annotations.

+You may first need to generate .rttm files for the evaluation.
+We provide some undocumented tools for this in `utils`, which you can use at your own risk.
+The only case that is currently supported and documented here is when you have an ELAN file following the ACLEW annotation scheme at least in the following ways:

+- you have a tier called "
+- you have intervals that are

 Type a command like the one below: